A Local's Guide to the Best Restaurants in Loreto, Baja

 This restaurant has a unique location that offers the best views of Coronado Island.
 You must drive 3.5 miles north along Davis Street.
 Then you will enter a dirt road.
 The drive to get there takes between 30-35 minutes.
 If you don’t have a car a taxi can take you there.

-Alejandro and his family moved from Guadalajara to Loreto many years ago seeking for a safe and quiet place to live.
+Alejandro and his family moved from Guadalajara to Loreto many years ago seeking a safe and quiet place to live.
 Alejandro is a chef so he decided to open his own gourmet seafood restaurant.
 You must try the margarita as they have a very unique recipe.

-Reservationa are required so make sure to call them before going there at 613 111 8782 or at @LaPicazonLoreto.
+Reservations are required so make sure to call them before going there at 613 111 8782 or at @LaPicazonLoreto.
 Closed on Sundays.
 No cards accepted.
 Only cash.

 4. Pan Que Pan

 Eddie and his wife Carla offer a great assortment of fresh bakery items every morning.
 The cinnamon roll is amazing.
-They offer breakfast accompanied by their home made bread and fresh smoothies.
-For lunch they serve sandwiches, pizzas and calzones.
+They offer breakfast accompanied by their homemade bread and fresh smoothies.
+For lunch, they serve sandwiches, pizzas, and calzones.
 Gluten-free options are also available.

 They are located at Miguel Hidalgo St. Open from Tuesday to Sundays from 8 am to 4 pm.